-Our free printable making predictions worksheets help make children’s ability to predict actions or events super-sharp.
+Our free, printable making predictions worksheets help make children’s ability to predict actions or events super-sharp.
 The key skills practiced here are reading and critical analysis.
-Encourage young students to think about what they are reading, consider the available information to make an inference, and predict what will happen next.
-Let them zero in on the textual evidence so they will increase the likelihood of getting it right nearly every time.
-The tasks include coloring circles that mark the correct predictions, predicting what happens next in scenarios, making predictions for stories, and more.
+Encourage young learners to think about what they are reading, consider the available information to make an inference, and predict what will happen next.
+Let them zero in on the textual evidence, so they will increase the likelihood of getting it right nearly every time.
+The tasks include coloring circles that mark the correct predictions, predicting what happens next in scenarios, making predictions for stories, and much more.

-These pdf worksheets are most recommended for students in grade 3, grade 4, grade 5, and grade 6.
+These pdf worksheets on making predictions are most recommended for kids in grade 3, grade 4, grade 5, and grade 6.

-Look at each picture on the left and write what you think is likely to happen next.
-Kids in grade 3 get oodles of practice using a common structure used to make predictions – I predict that.
-To let the worksheet feel as lifelike as possible, we have included a variety of pictures representative of things you do every day.
+Look at each picture and write what is likely to happen next.
+Grade 3 kids get oodles of practice using a common structure used to make predictions – I predict that.
+The pictures here are representative of things you do every day.

-With flavors of Christmas, play, and food, this making predictions worksheet is a must-have for 3rd grade kids!
-Let them observe the pictures, reason out logically, and choose one of the predictions that they think is the likeliest.
-Their higher-order, critical-thinking skills will now be twice as good!
+These making predictions worksheets are a must-have for 3rd grade kids!
+Let them observe the pictures, reason out logically, and choose the prediction they think is the likeliest.
+Their critical-thinking skills will now be twice as good!

-Consolidate your prediction-making skills with yet another practice pdf.
-Read each scenario and identify its most logical prediction from the options given.
-Read closely to determine what the text says explicitly and make logical predictions from it.
-Determine what you think is going to happen next.
-Best for 6th grade.
+Consolidate your prediction-making skills with this pdf set.
+Read each scenario, determine what the text says explicitly, and make logical predictions from it.
+Choose what you think is going to happen next.

 Follow the flow in these scenarios that are cut off mid-sentence.
 Make your prediction and choose the option that completes the sentence accordingly.